MicrosoftDocs/PowerShell-Docs/dsc/pull-server/secureMOF.md

 - **Some means of issuing and distributing certificates**.
 This topic and its examples assume you are using Active Directory Certification Authority.
 For more background information on Active Directory Certificate Services, see [Active Directory Certificate Services Overview](https://technet.microsoft.com/library/hh831740.aspx) and [Active Directory Certificate Services in Windows Server 2008](https://technet.microsoft.com/windowsserver/dd448615.aspx).
 - **Administrative access to the target node or nodes**.
 - **Each target node has an encryption-capable certificate saved its Personal Store**.
 In Windows PowerShell, the path to the store is Cert:\LocalMachine\My.
-The examples in this topic use the “workstation authentication” template, which you can find (along with other certificate templates) at [Default Certificate Templates](https://technet.microsoft.com/library/cc740061(v=WS.10).aspx).
+The examples in this topic use the "workstation authentication" template, which you can find (along with other certificate templates) at [Default Certificate Templates](https://technet.microsoft.com/library/cc740061(v=WS.10).aspx).
 - If you will be running this configuration on a computer other than the target node, **export the public key of the certificate**, and then import it to the computer you will run the configuration from.
 Make sure that you export only the **public** key; keep the private key secure.

 ## Overall process